 - long-distance, pricy vacations.

-Typically, most people use the rule of thumb that they will use only about 70% to 80% of their pre-retirement annual income during retirement.
+Typically, most people use the rule of thumb to use only about 70% to 80% of their pre-retirement annual income during retirement.
 The reduction in expenses is from things related to work that you may not need anymore.
-During retirement, you may see your transportation cost decrease.
+During retirement, you may see your transportation costs decrease.
 You may also not be contributing to your retirement accounts as much (especially if you’re starting to draw them down).